HarshKumarSaw/HarshKumarSaw/README.md

 # Hi there! 👋 I'm Harsh Kumar Saw

+![Harsh Kumar Saw's GitHub Stats](https://github-readme-stats.vercel.app/api?username=HarshKumarSaw&show_icons=true&theme=radical)

 Welcome to my GitHub!
 I'm a passionate student preparing to enter MBBS, driven by curiosity and a love for innovation.
 From crafting creative art to building tech projects and exploring life's deeper questions, I aim to blend creativity, science, and logic into everything I do.

----

-## 📊 GitHub Stats

-![Harsh Kumar Saw's GitHub Stats](https://github-readme-stats.vercel.app/api?username=HarshKumarSaw&show_icons=true&theme=radical)

 ---